skycoin/User-Manuals/Troubleshooting.md

 ## 3. Too Many Transactions Issue

-The issue of "Too many Transactions" occurs when you try to do a send transaction.

-When you try to send Coins to a Wallet and if the particular transaction is having too many inputs or too many outputs, then an error message will be displayed upon pressing the "Preview" button or the "Send" button.
+When you try to send Coins to a Wallet and if the particular transaction has too many inputs or outputs, then an error message will be displayed upon pressing the "Preview" button or the "Send" button.
 <Screenshot of the error message>

-To rectify this error, you can split up your transaction into multiple transactions and then send the Coins.
+To still transfer your funds, you can split up your transaction into multiple transactions and then send the Coins.